brianguenter/FastDifferentiation.jl/README.md

 ## Future work
 The **FD** algorithm is fast enough to differentiate large expression graphs (≈10⁵ operations) but LLVM compile time can be significant at this scale.
 For these very large graphs [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) might be a better tradeoff between compile and execution time.
 I will be experimenting with this over the coming months.
 This would be useful when your function is changing frequently so compilation overhead cannot be amortized across many derivative evaluations.

-The code currently uses BitVector for tracking reachability of function roots and variable nodes.
-This seemed like a good idea when I began and thought **FD** would only be practical for modest size graphs (<10⁴ nodes).
-But, it scaled better than expected and for larger graphs the memory overhead of the BitVector representation becomes significant.
-It should be possible to automatically detect when to switch from BitVector to Set.
-This should significantly reduce symbolic processing time for large graphs.

 In its current form **FD** can only differentiate expressions without conditionals involving ** FD** variables.
 The algorithm can be extended to allow this but symbolic processing can scale exponentially with the nesting depth of conditionals.
 For small nesting depths this might be acceptable so a future version of FD might support limited nested conditionals.